Business Funding Questions,

 Will an MCA hurt my credit score?

 No — not during normal repayment.
-Pre-qualification uses a soft pull.
-MCAs don't report to credit bureaus in the normal course.
+Pre-qualifying won't affect your credit score, and MCAs don't report to credit bureaus in the normal course.
 Your credit score is not impacted by taking an MCA unless you default and a judgment is obtained against you.

 Can I get an MCA after a bankruptcy?